 Payment of tax.
 Tips you reported to your employer are subject to social security and Medicare tax (or railroad retirement tax) and income tax withholding.
 Your employer collects these taxes from wages (excluding tips) or other funds of yours available to cover them.
 If your wages were not enough to cover these taxes, you may have given your employer the additional amounts needed.
 Your Form W-2 will include the tips you reported to your employer and the taxes withheld.
-If there was not enough money to cover the social security and Medicare tax (or railroad retirement tax), your Form W-2 will also show the tax due in box 12 with codes A and B. See the instructions for Form 1040, line 60, or Form 1040NR, line 59, to find out how to report the tax due.
-If you worked in American Samoa, Guam, or the U.S. Virgin Islands, the amount of uncollected tax due is identified in box 12 on Form W-2AS, W-2GU, or W-2VI with codes A and B. If you worked in Puerto Rico, Form 499R-2/W-2PR, boxes 22 and 23, show the uncollected tax due.
-See the instructions for line 5 of Form 1040-PR or 1040-SS to find out how to report the tax due.
+If there was not enough money to cover the social security and Medicare tax (or railroad retirement tax), your Form W-2 will also show the uncollected tax due in box 12 with codes A and B. See the instructions for Form 1040, line 60, or Form 1040NR, line 59, to find out how to report the tax due.
+If you worked in American Samoa, Guam, or the U.S. Virgin Islands, the amount of uncollected tax due is identified in box 12 on Form W-2AS, W-2GU, or W-2VI with codes A and B. If you worked in Puerto Rico, Form 499R-2/ W-2PR, boxes 22 and 23, show the uncollected tax due.
+See the instructions for line 6 of Form 1040-PR or 1040-SS to find out how to report the tax due.
+Unlike the uncollected portion of the regular (1.45%) Medicare tax, the uncollected Additional Medicare Tax is not reported in box 12 of Form W-2 with code B.

 Penalty for not reporting tips.
-If you did not report tips to your employer as required, you may be charged a penalty equal to 50% of the social security and Medicare tax due on those tips.
+If you did not report tips to your employer as required, you may be charged a penalty equal to 50% of the social security, Medicare, and Additional Medicare taxes due on those tips.
 You can avoid this penalty if you can show that your failure to report tips to your employer was due to reasonable cause and not due to willful neglect.
 To do so, you can attach a statement to your return explaining why you did not report them.